-During 15 years as a leading swimming coach in Israel, and 20 years of managing her own aquatic centres, Anat Juran, owner and founder of Aquanat, developed a few distinct swimming programs for babies, toddlers, children and people with swimming challenges.
+During 15 years as a leading swimming coach in Israel, and over 20 years of managing her own aquatic centres and boutique swim schools, Anat Juran, owner and founder of Aquanat, developed a few specialised swimming programs for babies, toddlers, children, young adults, adults, and people with swimming challenges.

 In addition to her extensive experience in the aquatic industry, specialising in teaching swimming to babies and toddlers, Anat is an internationally qualified Watsu® and Healing Dance® aquatic therapist and trainer, and a Waterdance® practitioner.
 These are forms of Aquatic Therapy which she often combines in her sessions.

 Over the years Anat explored many forms of therapy including Swedish, sports, aromatherapy and shiatsu massage, ultimately bringing these skills together with her passion for Aquatic Therapy.